 Red skin mashed potatoes are a wonderful side dish to go with a weekend roast or to serve with Thanksgiving or Christmas dinner.
 These easy mashed potatoes have a tangy twist that set them apart, thanks to extra amounts of sour cream!

-Mashed potatoes are a must-have at any holiday meal or indulgent weekend dinner (like maybe as a side for this mozzarella stuffed meatloaf?).
+Mashed potatoes are a must-have at any holiday meal or indulgent weekend dinner (like maybe as a side for my favorite Dutch oven pork tenderloin?).
 But, as delicious as they are, regular mashed potatoes can be a little uninteresting.
 So, if you're looking to step up your mashed potato game, this recipe for red skin mashed potatoes is just what you need!

 Also, I want to give a shout-out to this article on mashed potatoes by Bon Appetit, I used it as a resource when developing this red skin mashed potato recipe.
-It was super helpful and interesting, I recommend giving it a read!
+It was super helpful and interesting, I recommend giving it a read if you love mashed potatoes as much as I do!

 Recipe ingredients